rosario-mc/DELI-cious/README.md

 ## Project Overview

-**DELI-cious** is a point-of-sale (POS) application designed for a customizable sandwich shop.
+**DELI-cious Sandos** is a point-of-sale (POS) application designed for a customizable sandwich shop.
 As the business grows, this application replaces the manual, paper-based order process with an automated, object-oriented software solution.
 The goal is to streamline the order process and eventually prepare the business for online order support.

 This is a capstone project that demonstrates core object-oriented programming (OOP) principles including class design, interfaces, encapsulation, and inheritance.